GiGurra/snail/README.md

   contention levels.
 For example, on MacOS using Apple Silicon, if is very fast if not contended - but if contended, it is incredibly very slow between 2-8 concurrent goroutines (only achieving single digit million of operations per second, compared to 100-150 m/s at zero contention).
-Surprisingly, above 2-8 it actually becomes faster (not just more efficient), leveling off around 10-12 million operations/s (tested on m4 pro).
-The implementation on Linux on the other hand is, faster than MacOS up to around 10-20 concurrent goroutines, after which the MacOS implementation takes the lead (the goland profiler suggests the macos implementation gets stuck in usleep operations too long).
+Surprisingly, above 2-8 it actually becomes faster (not just more efficient), shooting up to 40+ before leveling off around 30 million operations/s (tested on m4 pro).
+The implementation on Linux on the other hand has a more smooth performance curve, gradually going down to 20-25 million operations/second on my computer (see specs below) - faster than MacOS up to around 10-20 concurrent goroutines, after which the MacOS implementation takes the lead (the goland profiler suggests the macos implementation gets stuck in usleep operations too long).
     * Either way, just having a mutex is not fast enough on either system. it is faster than channels by 2-5x, but this is not enough for our purposes.
 * The fan-in problem combined with batching is difficult to do efficiently.
 Neither channels or mutexes alone solves the